19 May Off

 - The elderly person can himself file the petition

 - A spouse or domestic partner of the elderly person

 - A relative of the elderly person

 The process of guardianship can be long and complex.
 You may ask a guardianship lawyer to assist you.
 The process involves:-

-- First of all, a Petition for Appointment of Conservator form, is filed, which needs information about the elderly person, the person who is filing the petition, names of the relatives of the elderly person, and the reasons why guardianship is required.
+- A petition for Guardianship form, is filed, which needs information about the elderly person, the person who is filing the petition, names of the relatives of the elderly person, and the reasons why guardianship is required.
 Also, the petitioner must explain why alternatives to guardianship are not appropriate.